Mideast unrest, cold weather hit Nestle sales growth

 Nestle also faced negative consumer sentiment in the wake of a horse meat scandal, a chocolate egg recall and increased competition in the coffee business.

-Sales at the world's largest food company rose to 21.9 billion Swiss francs (15.43 billion pounds) but fell short of an average estimate of 22.58 billion in a Reuters poll.
+Sales at the world's largest food company rose to 21.9 billion Swiss francs ($23.52 billion) but fell short of an average estimate of 22.58 billion in a Reuters poll.

 Nestle said it expected to see stronger momentum in key emerging markets and confirmed full-year guidance of 5-6 percent underlying sales growth and an improvement in its trading operating margin.